byu-oit/UAPI-Specification/Generic REST Guidelines.md

     ```
     GET /1

     bob@fake.net
     ```

 - `400` - There is something wrong with the request.
-The response body would ideally include what was wrong with the request.
+The response body would ideally include a description of what was wrong with the request.

 - `401` - The request requires authentication and the request did not have authentication information.

 - `403` - The request provided authentication information but the authenticated user is not authorized to get the results.

+- `404` - This status code commonly indicates one of two things which may be distinguished using the response body.
+Following the [examples](#examples-background) these two common uses include:

+    1. The requested endpoint does not exist.

+        A request to `GET /2/cats` would return a `404` because there is no endpoint in the API for the specified path.

+        The response body could say `Endpoint does not exist.`

+    2. The requested resource does not exist.

+        A request to `GET /5` would return a `404` because the resource does not exist.

+        The response body could say `Resource not found.`

-- `404` - Generally this indicates that the requested endpoint was not found.
-If the endpoint itself addresses a resource through path parameters then a `404` would indicate that the resource does not exist.
-If the endpoint returns a collection then a `404` should not be used if the collection exists but has no items, instead use a `200` and send back an empty collection.
+    If the endpoint returns a collection then a `404` should not be used when the collection is empty.
+Instead use a `200` and send back an empty collection.

-    ```
-    GET /foo
-    ```

 ### POST